e-biz/handson-react/example3-HelloWorld/README.md

 # Hand on React - HelloWorld

 ## Requirements
-Understand the concept of virtual (why and how).
+Understand the concept of virtual DOM (why and how).
 Example 2 done.

 ## Instructions